shield02/alx-higher_level_programming/0x08-python-more_classes/README.md

 > 6-rectangle - Script that has a public class instance attribute
 > 7-rectangle - Script that adds a public class instance attribute used to print a string
 > 8-rectangle - Script that compares the area of two rectangle objects
+> 9-rectangle - Script that returns the instance of the object